 During this semester you are required to submit eight Listening Journal entries.
-You can submit these entries to me through the Journals link in the Tools section on Blackboard.
 This activity is meant to help you more critically listen to our audio examples throughout this course, and actively analyze a piece of music.
 There will be one journal due every week, and you can choose which audio examples you wish to analyze from the current unit.
 Utilize the listening guides in your book and other relevant information surrounding your chosen audio examples.
 Also include any thoughts or feelings you have about the music and/or related activities.